barryclark/jekyll-now/_posts/2019-02-22-german-zuegnisse-no-fooling-nlp.md

 - We performed word stemming.
 Ultimately, we want to do lemmatization.
 Lemmatization is a process of bringing different words or forms of words with the same essential meaning to one.
 For example, ‘give’-‘gave’-‘given’ results in just ‘give’.
 Stemming in contrast just blindly chops off word endings and suffixes to reduce form variations of the same sense.
 Thus, ’possibilities’ and ‘possibility’ are reduced to ‘possibiliti’.
-While lemmatization is more sophisticated and precise algorithm, it is not provided yet for German language from de-facto standard library NLTK for natural language manipulations.
+While lemmatization is a more sophisticated and precise algorithm, it is not provided yet for German language from the de-facto standard library NLTK for natural language manipulations.

 ### Pre-processed data